Patte1808/open-mensa-browser/README.md

 ## Introduction

-OpenMensa aims to help students in Germany with a nicer experience on their local cafeteria.
+OpenMensa helps students in Germany with a nicer experience on their local cafeteria.

 ## Structure